Maine Practice Materials with helpful tips

 Biographies of the Maine Supreme Judicial Court Justices with photographs on the Cleaves Law Library website

-Davis, William T., ed., The New England States: their Constitutional, Judicial, Educational, Commerical, Professional and Industrial History, Volume 3 Boston: D.H.
+Davis, William T., ed., The New England States: their Constitutional, Judicial, Educational, Commercial, Professional and Industrial History, Volume 3 Boston: D.H.
 Hurd and Co., Chapt.
 98 (XCVIII), "Judicial History of Maine", pg.
 1137.

 Delahanty, Hon.
 Thomas E., II, Maine Superior Court Chronology, unpublished survey, available at Cleaves Law Library.